garyk295/madridapiclab2/index.md

          cd madridapiclab2code

-6. Rung the following command to install the required NPM dependencies
+6. Run the following command to install the required NPM dependencies

           npm install